 Having an effective birth control plan is essential for any couple who is afraid of early pregnancy that they are not ready for.
 Although there are pregnancy management techniques, it is important to note that prevention is always a better option.
 It is highly recommended by all health care professionals that you have a birth control plan that you can follow and rely on.
 But with so many options available for both men and women, which is the right option for you?
 Some methods might not suit you while others will work like a charm.
 With different types of birth control measures come different pros and cons and varying levels of effectiveness.
 There are also various accepted birth control practices that are used in society that is not always considered to be safe or effective.
 Here, we discuss the various birth control options available for both men and women that are considered safe by most healthcare specialists.

 What Is Birth Control?

-Any technique or method to prevent a pregnancy or lower the chances of a pregnancy can be called birth control; there are many different types of birth control techniques.
-Some of these are more religious or considered not scientifically valid like the use of rosemary to prevent a pregnancy.
-It is advised that you seek the advise if your doctors before going on any form of birth control.
+Any technique or method to prevent pregnancy or lower the chances of a pregnancy can be called birth control; there are many different types of birth control techniques.
+Some of these are more religious or considered not scientifically valid like the use of rosemary to prevent pregnancy.
+It is advised that you seek advice if your doctors before going on any form of birth control.

 Some types of birth control can be considered hypoallergenic, to understand more about these forms of birth control, please consult your personal healthcare provider.